LTS5/connectomeviewer/cviewer/libs/README.rst

 scheme?
 * Add it as standalone repository, symbolic link to a repository, or frozen released version?
 (How to automate the update procedure?)
+* If the library is not available as Ubuntu package or via PyPi, this indicates that the packaging and distribution is not mature enough (?)

 joblib
 ------